mozilla/pkipolicy/rootstore/policy.md

 We encourage CAs to technically constrain all intermediate certificates.
-For a certificate to be considered technically constrained, the certificate MUST include an [Extended Key Usage (EKU)][5280-4.2.1.12] extension specifying all extended key usages that the subordinate CA is authorized to issue certificates for.
+For a certificate to be considered technically constrained, the certificate MUST include an [Extended Key Usage (EKU)][5280-4.2.1.12] extension specifying the extended key usage(s) allowed for the type of end entity certificates that the subordinate CA is authorized to issue.
 The anyExtendedKeyUsage KeyPurposeId MUST NOT appear within this extension.

 If the certificate includes the id-kp-serverAuth extended key usage,